ConnectBhawna/PlantaeLand/README.md

 <br><br>
 <br>
 <h2>Link  of the repository that contains code of the following readme.
-Have a visit on this</h2>
+Have a visit on this,just on clicking the icon</h2>

 <p align="left">